-One of South Africa's most scenic areas, The Panorama Route refers to the escarpment in Mpumalanga Province, where the Drakensberg mountains separate the Highveld from the Lowveld to the east.
-Studded with numerous waterfalls, spectacular viewpoints and geographical phenomena and a breathtaking canyon, it's understandably a popular tourist destination.
+One of South Africa's most scenic areas, the Panorama Route refers to the escarpment in Mpumalanga Province, where the Drakensberg mountains separate the Highveld from the Lowveld to the east.
+Studded with numerous waterfalls, spectacular viewpoints and geographical phenomena and a breathtaking canyon, it's easy to see why it's such a popular tourist destination.

 The Panorama Route encompasses several scenic and picturesque villages, the most central of which is Graskop Village with its landmark Harrie's Pancakes and curio shop.
-However, it's easily reached from other towns like Sabie, Hazyview, White River, Nelspruit and Hoedspruit.
+It's also very accessible from other towns like Sabie, Hazyview, White River, Nelspruit and Hoedspruit.

-It's an area with an abundance of attractions, rivers, waterfalls, natural rock formations, viewpoints with endless vistas and the famous Blyde River Canyon.
+The route passes an abundance of rivers, waterfalls, natural rock formations, viewpoints with endless vistas and the famous Blyde River Canyon.

-Although it is possible to get a good 'overview' of the area in a day, you'll be spoilt for choice with a stay of 2 or even 3 days to fully enjoy all the sights and attractions the area has to offer.
+Although it is possible to get a quick overview of the area in one day, we recommend you plan one or two nights en route so you can fully enjoy all the sights and attractions the Panorama Route has to offer.

-Tell us about your preferences and we'll gladly recommend overnight accommodation as well as fully-guided or self-drive options.
+Tell us about your preferences and we'll gladly recommend overnight accommodation as well as guided or self-drive options.

 These are some of our favourites: